 As the situation in the international financial markets deteriorated significantly in the second half of 2011, and doubts over the sustainability of the Eurozone increased, as noted above, several ratings agencies downgraded the credit ratings of a number of EU sovereigns, including Slovenia.
-Further sovereign downgrades occurred in 2012, with the Republic of Slovenia being downgraded by S&P to A with a negative outlook from A+ with a negative outlook, Moody's, to Baa2 with a negative outlook from A2 with a negative outlook, and Fitch to A- with a negative outlook from A with a negative outlook.
-The negative outlook on Slovenia's ratings by all three rating agencies indicates that Slovenia's ratings could be lowered further in the event that the banking system suffers greater deterioration than expected, policymakers fail to implement necessary reforms, or debt ratios rise more than expected as a result of higher than anticipated recapitalization needs of the banking sector or fiscal underperformance.
-In downgrading Slovenia's credit rating, these agencies cited reasons, such as (i) poor growth prospects for export reliant countries such as Slovenia and sluggish growth in the Eurozone, (ii) the rejection of proposed structural reforms in 2011 and (iii) the lack of credible recapitalisation plans for Slovenia's state-owned banks.
+Further sovereign downgrades occurred in 2012 and 2013, with the Republic of Slovenia being downgraded by S&P in 2012 to A with a negative outlook from A+ with a negative outlook, and in 2013 to A- with a stable outlook.
+In 2012, Moody's downgraded Slovenia to Baa2 with a negative outlook from A2 with a negative outlook, and Fitch to A- with a negative outlook from A with a negative outlook.
+On April 30, 2013, Moody's announced that it was downgrading the Republic of Slovenia's government bond rating to Ba1 from Baa2 and retaining its negative outlook.
+According to Moody's the downgrade was driven by the state of the Slovenian banking sector, the substantial increase in Slovenia's government debt metrics and uncertain funding prospects.
+The negative outlook on Slovenia's ratings by two of the three rating agencies indicates that Slovenia's ratings could be lowered further in the event that (i) the banking system suffers greater deterioration than expected resulting in higher and more imminent recapitalisation needs, (ii) the political environment (e.g., the coalition's slim majority in the Slovenian parliament (the "Parliament")) prevents implementation of necessary reforms particularly relating to the restructuring of the banking system, (iii) government debt ratios rise significantly more than expected as a result of higher than anticipated recapitalisation needs of the banking sector or fiscal underperformance, (iv) Slovenia petitions for external assistance from the EU or IMF (although the EU/IMF's policy on sovereign bail-outs may be modified in the future, potentially resulting in less support for sovereigns or support with more stringent conditions), or (v) in the event of deterioration of market sentiment generally.
+In downgrading Slovenia's credit rating, these agencies cited factors constraining Slovenia's creditworthiness, such as (i) poor growth prospects for export reliant countries such as Slovenia and sluggish growth in the Eurozone, (ii) rising policy-implementation risks and (iii) delays in implementing measures to stabilise the banking sector.
 The resulting higher interest rates for sovereign debt have disrupted national economies and the risk of a more protracted credit crisis and a squeeze on liquidity has risen significantly.
 A further downgrade of sovereign debt ratings, including those of the Republic of Slovenia, or a continued Eurozone crisis may result in an increased risk of further deleveraging and credit contraction which could have a materially negative effect on the Slovenian economy and could have a negative impact on investor confidence in Slovenia or on Slovenia's ability to raise capital from the external debt markets in the future.